-Coach Marty Clarke joins the NBA Global Academy as technical director after serving as an assistant coach at St. Mary’s University for five seasons.
+Coach Marty Clarke joins the NBA Global Academy as technical director after serving as an assistant coach at Saint Mary’s College for five seasons.
 A 1991 graduate of Victoria University of Technology in Melbourne, Australia, Clarke served three seasons as the head coach of the Adelaide 36ers in Australia’s professional National Basketball League.
 During his coaching career, Clarke has worked closely with helping develop some of the top names in Australian basketball history, including Andrew Bogut, Patty Mills and Matthew Dellavedova.
 Clarke played for the NBL’s North Melbourne Giants in 1988 and played 120 games with the club before returning to AIS as an assistant coach from 1998-2002, and then accepting the head coaching position which he held for the next eight seasons.
-While coaching at AIS, he also served as the head coach of the Australian Junior National Team from 2005-09 then accepted a position as an assistant with the Senior National Team from 2009-12.
+While coaching at AIS, he also served as the head coach of the Australian Junior National Team from 2005-09 and then accepted a position as an assistant with the Australian Senior National Team from 2009-12.

 Player Development Coach